title

 Puritans to the Massachusetts Area

-Not having been exposed to small pox for as long a period as the Europeans, the Indians had less resistance to the disease.
 The Pilgrims found most of the nearby Indian villages recently abandoned.
 Of the 3,000 or so Massachuset Indians living in the area in 1614, their number had been reduced to less than 800 by the time the Pilgrims arrived.
-Another people living in the area were the Wampanoag -- whose language, like the Powhatan, Pamunkey and Massachuset, was a branch of Algonquin.
-Disease had killed as many as 90 percent of the Wampanoag between 1616 and 1618, leaving around 1,200 who were in need of allies against hostile neighboring tribes. [note]
+Another people living in the area were the Wampanoag – whose language, like the Powhatan, Pamunkey and Massachuset, was a branch of Algonquin.
+Disease had killed as many as 90 percent of the Wampanoag between 1616 and 1618, leaving around 1,200 who were in need of allies against hostile neighboring tribes. note17

-No land at Plymouth had been given the Pilgrims by the Virginia Company, the King of England or the Indians.
-The Pilgrims believed that the land under their feet had been given them by their god, Jehovah.
-The colonists had agreed to abide by majority rule and to cooperate for the general good of the colony.
-But it was December, 1620, when they landed, and Plymouth was colder than Jamestown farther south.
-Only half of the settlers survived the winter.
-Those who did inhabited abandoned Wampanoag villages and raided Wampanoag food caches.
+No one had granted the Pilgrims land, but they believed that the land under their feet had been given them by their god, Jehovah.
+The colonists had agreed among themselves to abide by majority rule and to cooperate for the general good, but it was December, 1620, and Plymouth was colder than Jamestown farther south.
+There was little general good to share, and only half of the settlers survived their first winter.
+Those who did had stayed in abandoned Wampanoag villages and had raided Wampanoag food caches.

-The following spring, the settlers found streams teaming with fish, and Wampanoag showed them how to plant corn, how to cook squash and pumpkins, how to make corn pudding, and how to gather greens.
-The Wompanoag brought the Pilgrims the meat of deer they had hunted.
-The settlers and the Wompanoag made a treaty, the Wampanoag happy to have allies to help defend against hostile neighbors.
-And on November 25, 1621, the Wompanoag chieftain, Massasoit, and more than ninety of his warriors feasted with the Pilgrims.
+The following spring, the settlers found streams teaming with fish, and the Wampanoag who were still around exercised the native American's sense of sharing and showed them how to plant corn, how to cook squash and pumpkins, how to make corn pudding, and how to gather greens.
+The Wampanoag brought the Pilgrims the meat of deer they had hunted.
+The settlers and the Wampanoag made a treaty, the Wampanoag happy to have allies to help defend against hostile neighbors.
+And on November 25, 1621, the Wampanoag chieftain, Massasoit, and more than ninety of his warriors feasted with the Pilgrims.
 The Pilgrims were thankful, and the day was to be celebrated in the United States as Thanksgiving.

-More Puritans arrived around Plymouth.
+Then more Puritans arrived around Plymouth.
 A small settlement was established at Wollaston, and a few Plymouth families crossed the bay to settle at Duxbury.
 In 1622, sixty people from England settled around 25 miles north of Plymouth at Weymouth.
 There a food shortage developed, and some of the settlers stole corn that Massachuset Indians had stored.
-The Indians were angered and decided to cut themselves off from trading with the settlers.
+This was sharing not approved by the Indians, and they decided to cut their trade with the settlers.
 The settlers threatened violence, and from Plymouth a military leader, Miles Standish, went to the rescue of the Weymouth colony.
 He led a raid against the Indians, defeating a group and its leader, Wituwamet, killing eight.
-And Standish resorted to the European tradition by displaying Wituwamet's head on a wooden fort wall, and the local Indians began calling the settlers wotowquenange -- cut throats.
+And Standish resorted to the European tradition by displaying Wituwamet's head on a wooden fort wall, and the local Indians began calling the settlers wotowquenange – cut throats.